Competition Rules

 Grand Prix Rules (Men’s and Women’s, two separate competitions)

-3. If electronic chip timing is used at the event, the chip time will be used; otherwise the gun to finish time will be used.
+• If electronic chip timing is used at the event, the chip time will be used; otherwise, the gun to finish time will be used.

-6. To be considered for points in races other than those organised within the club (i.e. the club’s own time trials, some of which are part of the GP competition) members must run in the club’s racing vest (not the training vest).
+• To be considered for points in races other than those organised within the club (i.e. the club’s own time trials, some of which are part of the GP competition) members must run in the club’s racing vest (see earlier note).

-7. You enter external races under your own name as a member of Lichfield Running Club in accordance with England Athletics rules and the official race results confirm this (tip: if the race application allows enough space please enter the club name in full (as above) to help the results compilers find all of our runners easily on the results.
+• You enter external races under your own name as a member of Lichfield Running Club in accordance with England Athletics rules and the official race results confirm this (tip: if the race application allows enough space, please enter our club’s name in full (as above) to help the results compilers find all of our runners easily on the results.
 Please enter your EA number if there is an appropriate field)

 *If you are aware that the race organisers have not recorded your details or results accurately please contact the race organisers and LRC’s competition compilers or club secretary no later than 7 days after the race results have been published.